LaborManagement/documentation/LBE/architecture/data-map.md

 ---

 ### 📋 **auth.policies** - Rulebooks
-Bundles of capabilities tied to roles via the `role_policies` junction table.
-A policy says "if you have this role, you can do these things."
+Authorization policies tied to roles via the `role_policies` junction table.
+A policy represents a collection of permissions that determine what endpoints a role can access.

 | Column | Type | Purpose |
 | --- | --- | --- |